senthilsns/Design-Patterns/README.md

     Factory methods to deal with the problem of creating objects without having to specify the exact class of the object that will be created.

+6. Abstract Factory

+    The abstract factory pattern provides a way to encapsulate a group of individual factories that have a common theme without specifying their concrete classes.It handles a little more complex use case.